dhis2/training-docs/content/android/tg_aswa_part1.md

     **_Note:A notice box will be displayed if the selected program lacks expressions related to program indicators that are valid for Android._**

 If any specific settings have been saved, a table will summarize the particular configuration per program, and the options to edit or delete these settings.

 ![](images/androidsettingswebapp/image2.png)

 For this exercise the trainers can,

-* Go to Immunization Program
+* Go to the Immunization Program
 * Enable “Allow the user to create a TEI without searching”

     ![](images/androidsettingswebapp/image4.png)

 * Save the program

-To test this you need to log back in your android device perform Sync configuration
+To test this you need to log back into your android device and Sync your configuration

-* Go to Immunization program you should be able to to create a TEI without searching
+* Go to the Immunization program and you should be able to to create a TEI without searching

 ### STOP : Perform Exercise 3